The first radio view of a type Ibn supernova in SN 2023fyq: Understanding the mass-loss history in the last decade before the explosion: Discussion

 The timescale of mass loss in SN\,2023fyq differs from other SNe\,Ibn with confirmed multi-wavelength emission that allowed for a constraint on the mass-loss evolution across time.
 In SN\,2006jc, detailed modeling of the X-ray light curve and the optical data revealed a massive outburst two years before explosion at $\dot{M} \sim 10^{-2} \mathrm{M_{\odot}yr^{-1}}$ that was preceded by extremely quiescent mass-loss at $>$ 5 orders of magnitude lower \citep{Tominaga_2008}.
-SN\,2022ablq revealed even more intensive mass loss at $\dot{M} \sim 10^{-1}~\mathrm{M_{\odot}yr^{-1}}$ for the 2--3 years pre-explosion \citep{Pellegrino_2024}, which would mean mass loss at a high rate for longer than SN 2023fyq, or perhaps a single dramatic outburst.
-SN\,2023fyq has revealed more of its mass-loss history (and clearly an increase in mass loss from the radio vs early optical data) through the radio emission presented in this paper.
-While the mass-loss rate has ramped up pre-explosion as shown by the optical analysis \citep{Dong_2024,Brennan_2024}, the radio results suggest the increase was only by $\approx$ 2 orders of magnitude.
-It thus seems that the mass-loss acted on a different timescale and at a different magnitude in SN\, 2023fyq, emphasizing that SNe Ibn can originate from a wide range of progenitor channels.
-While initially it was thought that most Ibn came from Wolf-Rayet stars \citep{Pastorello_2016}, certain objects showed potential evidence for more exotic progenitors such as white dwarf binary systems \citep{Sanders_2013}.
+SN\,2022ablq revealed even more intensive mass loss at $\dot{M} \sim 10^{-1}~\mathrm{M_{\odot}yr^{-1}}$ for the 2--3 years pre-explosion \citep{Pellegrino_2024}.
+While the mass-loss rate has ramped up pre-explosion in SN~2023fyq as shown by the optical analysis \citep{Dong_2024,Brennan_2024}, the radio results suggest the increase was only by $\approx$ 2 orders of magnitude.
+It thus seems that the mass loss acted on a different timescale and at a different magnitude in SN\, 2023fyq, emphasizing that SNe Ibn can originate from a wide range of progenitor channels.
+While initially it was thought that most SNe Ibn came from Wolf-Rayet stars \citep{Pastorello_2016}, certain objects showed potential evidence for more exotic progenitors such as white dwarf binary systems \citep{Sanders_2013}.
 Other work has suggested that certain pair instability supernovae could appear as SNe\,Ibn with hydrogen-free ejecta \citep{Woosley_2017,Renzo_2020} due to the intense mass ejections.

+SN\,2023fyq is the first type Ibn object to be detected in the radio, but it is not the first object for which observations were attempted.
+SNe\, Ibn 2019aajs and SN \,2019qav were observed but not detected with the VLA and NOEMA (IRAM Northern Extended Millimeter Array) from 15-400 days post-explosion at 10/90 GHz \citep{Ho_2023}.
+SN\,2020bqj was observed but not detected with AMI-LA at 15.5 GHz at 6 days post-explosion \citep{Kool_2021}.
+SN\,2015G \citep{Shivvers_2017} and the aforementioned SN\,2006jc \citep{Soderberg_2006} were both observed at VLA frequencies from 4--22 GHz at$\sim$ 1 week for SN\, 2006jc and out to 120 days for SN\, 2015G.
+The dates of discovery/explosion are taken from optical estimates for all of these SNe.